guyreuveni33/Vector-Classifier/README.md

 5. In the canberra algorithm we covered the case where the division by zero could occur and made sure to avoid the calculation.

 6. if the input of the server command line is invalid, the program will exit, such as :
-  - if there are more or less that 3 arguments including the ./a.out
+  - if there are more or less that 2 arguments including the ./a.out
   - if the port number is not between 1025 and 65535
-  - if the file route is incorrect(in that case it will also print "could not open file" before exiting)

 7. if the input of the client command line is invalid, the program will exit, such as :
   - if there are more or less that 3 arguments including the ./a.out